Superego-Agent/superego-lgdemo/refactor_plan.md

 *   Previous refactoring steps completed up to implementing the initial stream processing logic (`streamProcessor.ts`) and integrating it into `api.ts` using the original `historyCacheStore` and map dispatch approach.
 Type definitions and backend SSE structure were aligned.
 *   **Next Phase:** Implement the refined caching (`ThreadCacheData`), type-safe dispatch, and UI component refactoring outlined in Section 6.
 (Completed Steps 1-6)
-*   **Constitution Integration:** Refactored `ConstitutionSelector` to use stores and dispatch config.
+*   **Constitution Integration:** Refactored `RunConfigurationPanel` to use stores and dispatch config.
 Created `chatService.ts` to handle config state and API calls.
 Updated `ChatInterface` to use the service.
 (Completed Step 7)